 The oil-rich economy of Azerbaijan, where the international petroleum industry began in the mid-19th century, experienced a prolonged second oil boom following independence in 1991.
 The opening of new export routes via the Baku-Tbilisi-Ceyhan oil pipeline and the South Caucasus Pipeline system for gas has led to public spending increases in infrastructure projects and Azerbaijan's modernization.
-At the same time, diversification of the economy and the development of new industries are a national priority.
+More recently, renewable energy sources have been targeted as a key sector for development, and diversification of the economy and the development of new industries remain a national priority.
 Openness to foreign investment has aided Azerbaijan's transition to a market economy, and wide-ranging reforms have improved its overall macroeconomic environment.

 We have seen many legal developments in Azerbaijan during the years since its independence, including the enactment of a modern Civil Code, the streamlining of activities requiring licenses and permits, the establishment of centralized property and mortgage registries, the adoption of international financial reporting standards, the establishment of special economic zones and industrial parks and the introduction of a single window system for company registration, immigration/work permit formalities and customs processing, together with remarkable advancements in e-government.

-In the Doing Business 2021 report, published by the World Bank and the IFC, Azerbaijan received a very favorable ranking of 28th (out of 190 countries) in an independent evaluation of the ease of doing business.
+In the final Doing Business report, published bythe World Bank and the IFC in 2021 before making a decision to discontinue publication of the annual report, Azerbaijan received a very favorable ranking of 34th (out of 190 countries) in an independent evaluation of the ease of doing business.
 Within specific categories, Azerbaijan placed especially well in the areas of getting credit (1st), starting a business (9th), enforcing contracts (28th), paying taxes (40th) and registering property (44th).